Search

 • complete pre-training exercises, reading and an online 360-degree feedback process

-• attend a face-to-face intensive in Brisbane for three days in March 2025, with a second optional intensive for one and a half days in August 2025 (an online alternative is provided for the second intensive)
+• attend a face-to-face intensive in Brisbane for three days in late February 2026, with a second optional intensive in Brisbane for two days in August 2026 (an online alternative is provided for the second intensive)

 • build an individual leadership development plan, which includes a leadership project

-• engage in regular one-on-one coaching and mentoring sessions
+• engage in three one-on-one coaching and several local mentoring sessions

-• complete monthly activities between face-to-face intensives (e.g. online training and discussion forums) and assessment activities.
+• complete monthly activities between face-to-face intensives (e.g. core and optional online workshops)

 This program targets non-executive leaders in the water sector.
 Program participants play a variety of leadership roles, but are all team leaders.
 Some also lead cross boundary project teams, while others lead teams of staff.
 Some more senior participants are also preparing for executive roles.